 High living in Europe and low sales for Gatsby silenced Fitzgerald as a novelist for nine years, until he published Tender Is the Night in 1934.
 The novel records the marriage of psychologist Dick Diver and his patient Nicole Warren.
 As with the emotionally ravaged Anthony and Gloria Patch from his 1922 novel The Beautiful and The Damned, readers often interpret Dick and Nicole as alter egos for their author and his wife.

 Fitzgerald's final works deal comically and tragically with Hollywood.
 His college friend and literary editor, Edmund Wilson, edited his unfinished novel The Last Tycoon for publication in 1941.
 Its hero, Monroe Stahr, is partly based on Irving Thalberg, MGM's "boy wonder" producer.
 Fitzgerald's seventeen Pat Hobby stories, written for Esquire, chronicle their hapless hero's misadventures as a screenwriter.
 Scribner published a collection of them posthumously in 1962.

-Other posthumous collections include The Crack-Up (1945), The Stories of F. Scott Fitzgerald (1951), and The Basil and Josephine Stories (1973).
+Other posthumous collections include The Crack-Up (1945), The Basil and Josephine Stories (1973), and The Short Stories of F. Scott Fitzgerald (1989).
 These and the other books mentioned here demonstrate how much more there is to Fitzgerald than just one book, however great.

 "Books are like brothers.
 I am an only child.
 Gatsby my imaginary eldest brother."